-This is one of those bestsellers that comes every few years and announces the new trends and how the world has changed forever.
-Interestingly this book talks about the niche markets and how niche markets are becoming more prominent with the advent of internet based technologies enabling a virtual and infinite store space, coupled with the ever lowering costs of production.
+The Long Tail is one of those bestsellers that comes every few years and announces the new trends and how the world has changed forever.
+Interestingly this book talks about the niche markets and how niche markets are becoming more prominent with the advent of internet-based technologies enabling a virtual and infinite store space, coupled with the ever lowering costs of production.

-He has taken a lot of examples from Google, E-bay, Rhapsody, Amazon and a few other internet based marketplaces, which have become the key catalyst in production as well as sale of niche items.
-If you plan to be in any such space of dealing with niche items, this is a good one time read… otherwise you can easily skip this book.
+He has taken a lot of examples from Google, E-bay, Rhapsody, Amazon and a few other internet-based marketplaces, which have become the key catalyst in production as well as the sale of niche items.
+If you plan to be in any such space for dealing with niche items, this is a good one time read… otherwise, you can easily skip this book The Long Tail.
 For me, I guess I read it at the right time.

 Thanks, Sarang, for gifting this book to me.